weisJ/auto-dark-mode/README.md

-# Windows Auto Dark Mode IDEA Plugin
+# Auto Dark Mode IDEA Plugin

-Plugin that automatically switches the IDEA theme based on windows settings.
+Plugin that automatically switches the IDEA theme based on operating system settings.
 The plugin distinguishes between `Light`, `Dark` and `High Contrast` mode and the theme used for each mode can be customized.
+This plugin currently works for Windows and macOS.

 By default, the following themes are used: